Haverford Fords men's soccer

 The Haverford Fords men's soccer team is a varsity intercollegiate athletic team of Haverford College in Haverford, Pennsylvania, United States.
 The team is a member of the Centennial Conference, which is part of the National Collegiate Athletic Association's Division III.

 Haverford's first men's soccer team was fielded in 1901.
 The team plays its home games at Walton Field on the Haverford campus.
 The Fords are coached by Zach Ward.

 History

 By 1900, soccer had become popular among cricket clubs in Philadelphia so they established a league.
 Founding members were Belmont, Germantown, Kensington, and Frankford.
 The popularity of the sport also attracted Haverford students, with soccer and cricket becoming the favorite sports.
 Richard Gummere, who had played to play soccer at England, introduced the game to Haverford College, being played at the end of cricket season.
 The students formed a team to play to 1902 season.
 The team debuted with a win to Germantown, in a match of the recently formed "Philadelphia Cricket Clubs League", a soccer competition established by cricket clubs where the sport had increased its popularity among members.

-For 1905, Gummere designated himself as captain, while Canadian Wilfred Mustard (who was a Latin professor at the college, apart of having played soccer at the University of Toronto) was appointed as coach of the team.
+For 1905, Gummere designated himself as captain, while Canadian Wilfred Mustard (who was a Latin professor at the college, apart from having played soccer at the University of Toronto) was appointed as coach of the team.